 This post will tell you the basics of what you need to know to achieve quality, professional-looking lighting for your video production.

-First, here is a video tutorial showing you the basics of lighting that I just mentioned.
-Below the video is more info on video lighting basics.
+First, here are two video tutorial showing you the basics of lighting that I just mentioned.
+Below the video is a second tutorial more info on video lighting basics.
 Every beginner video maker should watch these two videos.

 For easy video production, learn to make use of natural light.
 By natural light I mean any light streaming in through the windows or doors and any light coming from any lamp available in the room.